 National Anesthesia Clinical

 The Anesthesia Quality Institute (AQI) is home to the National Anesthesia Clinical Outcomes Registry (NACOR), a data warehouse that has been designated as a Qualified Registry (QR) and a Qualified Clinical Data Registry (QCDR) by the Centers for Medicare and Medicaid Services (CMS) for Physician Quality Reporting System (PQRS) reporting.
-With 25 million cases and growing, AQI's clinical data provides an evidence-based rationale that informs treatment choices and helps control treatment costs.
+With millions of cases and growing, AQI's clinical data provides an evidence-based rationale that informs treatment choices and helps control treatment costs.

 NACOR is intended for all anesthesia providers, in all practice settings.
 The registry provides participating providers with: